cseanburns/electronic_resource_mgmt/src/14-evaluation-statistics.md

 its findings through qualitative research.
 There's only so much a usage metric can say.

+## Using Metrics

-Finally, I would like you to be aware of the
+I would like you to be
+aware of the
 [*code\{4\}lib* journal][code4lib]
 and this article by [Zou][zou2015] is pretty cool.